hanhy06/embellish_chat/docs/wiki/StyleWiki.md

 For example, if you put ((red)) in the preset, every red will be displayed in red.

-## Applying It – Creating an Emoticon
+## Applying It – Creating an Inline Icons

 ```
 {